KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession5/book/homework/bonus.md

 const orderName = document.getElementById('order-form-input').value.trim();
    ```

 1. Try submitting an order with spaces as the name.
 A drink order didn't submit.
 Yay!
 We're getting closer!
 Now try submitting an order without the drink selected.
 Uh oh.
-We still see an error in the console: `Uncaught TypeError: Cannot read property 'id' of null`.
+We still see an error in the console: `Uncaught TypeError: Cannot read property 'value' of null`.
    {% hint style="working" %}
 Look at the code to query for the radio button.
-We use `document.querySelector('input[type="radio"]:checked').id`.
+We use `document.querySelector('input[type="radio"]:checked').value`.
 But if we don't select a drink, the `querySelector` can't find any elements matching a checked radio button.
 The return from `querySelector()` where no elements match the criteria is `null`.
-We then try to get the `id` property of `null`.
+We then try to get the `value` property of `null`.
 We need to check the element is not `null` before proceeding.
    {% endhint %}

-1. Change the variable name `drinkId` to `drinkElement` and remove the call to get the `id` property.
+1. Change the variable name `drinkName` to `drinkElement` and remove the call to get the `value` property.
    {% hint style="working" %}
 <details>
 <summary>